Skip to Content

 Rachel Stack - Port Elgin Councillor

-In addition to their statutory obligations, the Mayor and members of Council follow By-law 59-2017, which outlines a code of conduct for Saugeen Shores elected officials, local boards and advisory committees.
+In addition to their statutory obligations, the Mayor and members of Council follow By-law 99-2022, which outlines a code of conduct for Saugeen Shores elected officials, local boards and advisory committees.
+The Code of Conduct contains contact information for the Integrity Commissioner who can respond to questions if members are in compliance with the Code.

 Effective March 1, 2019, the Municipal Conflict of Interest Act requires a Council Member who declares a pecuniary interest to file a written statement including the general nature to the Clerk, or secretary of the committee or local board.
 The written statement is to be filed at the meeting at which the Council Member discloses the interest, or as soon as possible afterwards.